ecos-platypus/shim-review/ISSUE_TEMPLATE.md

 We updated from version 15.0 to the current release (15.5) since our last shim was signed by Microsoft.
 We started with upstream shim and only applied a minimal set of patches for security and compatibility reasons.
-We include 2 custom patches that disable allowlist functionality and dynamic second stage loader detection (see the `What patches are being applied and why` section of `README.md` in our `shim-review` fork).
+We include 3 custom patches that enforce secure mode and disable allowlist functionality and dynamic second stage loader detection (see the `What patches are being applied and why` section of `README.md` in our `shim-review` fork).

 ###### What is the SHA256 hash of your final SHIM binary?
-`5cd5c7c16248b2dc1919cefaa3660abce081d3f932e274b0bada5593b3481571`
+`f5218a973dd055437ebc5bf762ebb58a0a0163f6cbf7eb5075a5aeff840cb648`